Start planning your trip

-Kyoto Gyoen, with its 65-hectare area, is a well-known national park in Kyoto.
-Historically a residential area with rows of estates during the Edo period, the mansions and gardens from that time are still intact, spreading their tasteful aesthetic vibe throughout the area.
+Kyoto Gyoen, with its 65-hectare area, is one of the most popular parks in Kyoto.
+Historically a residential area with rows of estates during the Edo period, many of the mansions and gardens from that era are still intact, spreading their tasteful aesthetic vibe throughout the area.

-There are many trees that are over a century old, and in the fall, Japanese zelkova trees and gingko trees turn brilliant colors.
-Go at your own pace and enjoy the foliage inside the vast compound to your heart’s content.
+There are many trees here that are over a century old and, in the fall, the Japanese zelkova and gingko trees turn brilliant colors.
+Go at your own pace and enjoy the foliage inside the vast park to your heart’s content.

 Picture from Hakuryuen, A Secret Garden in Kyoto

-Hakuryuen, which is open from October 13 to December 12, and only allows in 100 visitors a day, is a special place to view fall foliage.
+Hakuryuen, which is open only for specific times on a reservation-basis, an allows only 100 visitors a day, is a very special place to view the fall foliage in Kyoto.

 The gorgeous moss that extends throughout the garden combines with the autumn leaves stunningly.
-In fact, many people want to see for themselves.
 Tickets go on sale at Eizan Demachiyanagi Station starting at 9:00 in the morning.
 A lot of people line up in advance of the start time, so we suggest going early.
-Admission in October costs 1,300 yen and increases to 1,600 yen in November and December.
+Admission in October costs 1,300 yen, which increases to 1,600 yen in November and December (prices as of 2018).

-Ruriko-in is home to the stunning Ruri Garden, with an amazing carpet of moss, and Garyu Garden, in a shape representing a dragon soaring into the heavens.
-You can enjoy the gardens in autumn from a variety of perspectives from the study.
+Ruriko-in is home to the stunning Ruri Garden, with an amazing carpet of moss, and Garyu Garden, in a shape representing a dragon soaring to the heavens.
+You can enjoy the gardens from a variety of perspectives as you gaze down from the study.

 On the second floor, the leaves reflected in the glossy black floor are particularly beautiful, resembling a painting.
-Ruriko-in is open for viewing from October 1 to December 10.
+Ruriko-in is open for viewing starting October 1.

 Picture courtesy of (c)Kyoto City Media Support Center

-Arashiyama is a popular destination year-round with its cherry trees in the spring and new green leaves in summer.
-The autumn scenery here is no exception.
-The area is filled with places to see the leaves.
-The Togetsukyo Bridge with its mountainous background is especialy stunning, as well as the World Heritage site Tenryuji and the trees surrounding its 12-meter pagoda.
+Arashiyama is a popular destination year-round, with blossoming cherry trees in the spring and new green leaves in summer.
+The autumn scenery here is just as beautiful, and the area is filled with places to see the leaves.
+The Togetsukyo Bridge is especialy stunning thanks to its mountainous backdrop, and World Heritage site Tenryuji Temple has picturesque trees surrounding its 12-meter pagoda.

-The 1.5-kilometer Philosopher’s Path goes from Ginkaku and runs in the direction of Eikando and Nanzenji.
-There are canals (*4) along the road, and when it becomes autumn, the trees by alongside turn brilliant colors.
+The 1.5-kilometer Philosopher’s Path goes from Ginkakuji Temple and runs in the direction of Eikando and Nanzenji Temples.
+There are canals (*4) along the road, and when autumn approaches, the trees beside them turn brilliant colors.

-Once the height of the fall foliage season is over and the red and gold leaves have formed a carpet on the road, creating an inviting path for strolling.
+Once the height of the fall foliage season is over, the red and gold leaves have formed a carpet on the road, creating an inviting path for strolling.
 When you visit the surrounding temples make sure to take in the scenery with a peaceful walk.

-Kyoto boasts numerous places where visitors can enjoy the fall foliage, beckoning many tourists during this time.
+Kyoto boasts numerous places where visitors can enjoy the fall foliage, attracting many tourists at this time of year.
 To avoid the rush, we suggest visiting famous locations early in the morning and spending the rest of the day at lesser-known spots.
 We hope you enjoy autumn in Kyoto!